martinb84/Facial-Recognition-Test/Facial Recognition Test.md

 4 Please multilable your responses and solve the overfitting problem (if there is one).

 5 Please try to extract linkedin profile images, categorize them using the best prediction model that you have just train and show your accuracy.
 (Bonus)

+To submit the challenge, please put your work in a jupyter notebook where you explain the solving process from preparing the data, modelling, visualizing and interpreting your results, and then email us the link to it.
+Thank you.